hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

     dynamically for jobs.

-    The range must be big enough to provide enough numbers for the maximum number of Grid Engine jobs running at a single moment on a single host.
-E.g. a range like >20000-20100< means, that Grid Engine will use the group ids from 20000-20100 and provides a range for 100 Grid Engine jobs at the same time on a single host.
+    The range must be big enough to provide enough numbers for the maximum number of Cluster Scheduler jobs running at a single moment on a single host.
+E.g. a range like >20000-20100< means, that Cluster Scheduler will use the group ids from 20000-20100 and provides a range for 100 Cluster Scheduler jobs at the same time on a single host.

     You can change at any time the group id range in your cluster configuration.